SrikarG30/BasketballStatsTracker/basketball_stats_tracker/README.md

 ## Extending this prototype

-* Replace `sample_box_scores.csv` with a real box score dataset.
-An example of the header and early rows from a genuine NBA playoff box score file show the type of information you would get【479577837952955†L0-L5】.
+* Replace `real_box_scores.csv` with your own box score data.
+The file provided in this repository contains statistics from a real NBA playoff game (Boston Celtics vs. Miami Heat on 21 April 2024) and demonstrates the expected column order.
+To load a different game, create a CSV following the same header in `backend/data/` and update the `DATA_PATH` constant in `backend/main.py` accordingly.
+The header format was derived from a genuine NBA box‑score dataset【479577837952955†L0-L5】.
 * Introduce a play‑by‑play dataset to build accurate shot charts and momentum graphs.
 You could augment the API to accept a game ID and return individual shot locations and timestamps, then use Chart.js or